LikithaVemulapalli/Java/README.md

-This Repository contains  few web applications using Spring MVC in Java.
+This Repository contains few front end and back end web applications using Spring MVC in Java.